fractal-analytics-platform/fractal-tasks-core/docs/source/index.rst

 Welcome to Fractal Tasks Core's documentation!
 ==============================================

-**Fractal Tasks Core** is a list of tasks for Fractal, a framework to process high content imaging data at scale and prepare it for interactive visualization.
+**Fractal Tasks Core** provides a list of tasks for Fractal, a framework to process high content imaging data at scale and prepare it for interactive visualization.

 .. note::